Get updates throughout the day from Big Ten Media day in Chicago

 Crean got his start in coaching on the Division I level in 1989-90, serving on Jud Heathcote's staff at Michigan State.
 That team posted a 28-6 record and earned a Sweet 16 trip after winning the Big Ten.

-A native of Mount Pleasant, Crean earned his bachelor's degree in parks and recreation with a minor in psychology from Central Michigan in 1989.
+A native of Mount Pleasant, Crean earned his bachelor's degree in Parks and Recreation with a minor in Psychology from Central Michigan in 1989.
+He received the Distinguished Alumni Award this past September.
 While pursuing his degree, Crean coached basketball at Alma College and Mount Pleasant High School.
-This past September, Crean was honored by CMU with their Distinguished Alumni Award.

 Tom and his wife, Joani, are the parents of Megan, 19, Riley, 15, and Ainsley, 9.